idealab-isu/de-la-mo-v2/autofiber/docs/tutorial.md

 ![alt text](images/saddlemodel.png "CAD model of saddle")

-We can pick the point which will be in approximately the center.
+we can pick the point which will be in approximately the center.
 The Autofiber package will determine the nearest vertex to start from so we don't have to be extremely precise.
-It is not necessary to pick a start point in the center of the model, however starting from this location will give us the greatest opportunity to cover the entire surface with geodesics.
+It is not necessary to pick a start point at the center of the model, however starting from this location will give us the greatest opportunity to cover the entire surface with geodesic lines.

 ![alt text](images/saddlemodelwithstart.png "CAD model of saddle with start point")

 Now, we need to figure out the direction of the geodesics we would like to use.
-Typically, if we consider a plane that goes through the start point we picked that shares the same general surface normal as our model then we can determine a good starting geodesic direction.
+Typically, if we consider a plane that goes through the start point that shares the same general surface normal as our model then we can determine a good starting geodesic direction.
 Keep in mind that this direction will essentially set our U-V directions or in terms of composite fibers the U direction is the longitudinal direction and V is the transverse direction.
-Therefore, more than not we will use an initial geodesic direction in a principle direction i.e. [1, 0, 0] as seen here:
+Therefore, more than not, we will use an initial geodesic direction in a principle direction i.e. [1, 0, 0] as seen here:

 ![alt text](images/saddlemodelwithdirection.png "CAD model of saddle with direction vector")

-Occasionally, the algorithm will completely fail to create a parameterization and an error like the following might occur:
+Occasionally, the algorithm will fail to assign all the vertices a UV coordinate and an error like the following might occur:
 ```python
 Traceback (most recent call last):
   File "test.py", line 73, in <module>